October 13, 1914: Braves finish off shocking World Series upset in Game Four

 The Braves played superior defense, making notable plays in nearly every frame.
 The tone was set when the second batter of the game, Rube Oldring, “fouled to Gowdy.
 The high wind carried the ball back away from the plate, but Hank got under it and made a sterling catch.”3

-In the second inning, “(Charlie) Deal ran over in back of Rudolph, speared the ball with his gloved hand, shifted it to his left like lightning, and tossed out McInnis at first while still on the dead run.”4
+In the second inning, Charlie Deal ran over in back of Rudolph, speared the ball with his gloved hand, shifted it to his left like lightning, and tossed out Stuffy McInnis at first while still on the dead run.”4

-In the third inning Deal struck again with “a sensational stop over third base and retired Murphy by inches at first base. …” The next batter, Oldring, singled, “tried to steal on the first throw to Collins and was retired, Gowdy to Maranville, by fully five yards.”5
+In the third inning Deal struck again with “a sensational stop over third base and retired Eddie Murphy by inches at first base. …” The next batter, Oldring, singled, “tried to steal on the first pitch to Collins and was retired, Gowdy to Maranville, by fully five yards.”5

 Philadelphia’s starting pitcher, Bob Shawkey, quickly tied the score in the top of the fifth when he drove in Jack Barry with a double.
 But the Braves changed their tactics against Shawkey to retake the lead for good in the bottom of the same frame.9 “The feature clout … was contributed by Johnny Evers, who drove in both of Boston’s runs … on a fine young single to left field, Evers connecting when two were down with just a hit needed for Boston to break the tie and go into the lead.”10 Two runs scored on the blow, making the score 3-1 for the Braves, and that was the game’s final tally.